Erioifpud/shelf-electron/packages/anvil/README.md

 ### 1. Define a Plugin

 Use the `definePlugin` helper to get full type-safety for your plugin definition.
-The `activate` function must return an `erpc` API.
+The `activate` function must return a plain object that serves as its `erpc` API.

 ```typescript
 // in plugins/database/index.ts